Limits#

 The limits are defined as:

 \[-v_{\text{max}} \cdot dt \leq \Delta q \leq v_{\text{max}} \cdot dt\]where \(v_{max} \in {\cal T}\) is the robot’s velocity limit vector and \(\Delta q \in T_q({\cal C})\) is the displacement in the tangent space at \(q\).
+See the Derivations section for more information.

 - Parameters: